storj/docs/app/learn/tutorials/quickstart-uplink-cli/sharing-your-first-object/revoke-an-access-to-an-object/page.md

 {% /code-group %}

 {% callout type="info"  %}
-The access will be revoked permanently for this parent access grant.&#x20;
+The access will be revoked permanently for this parent access grant.

 If you want to share this content again you should create a new access grant through the web interface.
 {% /callout %}